AndrewHakmi/Nexus/Docker-install.md

 ```

 # Step 3:
-Create a folder for Auto-GPT inside the container??
+Create a folder for Auto-GPT inside the container

 # Step 4:
 In the folder create a new file and name it "docker-compose.yml"